 This is one case when you should take the easy way out.
 Do the minimal amount required to become a minimalist.

-Go room by room, starting with the rooms where you—or your guests—spend the most time.
+Go room by room, but start with just one, likely the room where you—or your guests—spend the most time.
 Then, beeline for the trash.
 If you have a good deal of actual trash or items that should really be tossed out, you’ll be surprised how much this can help with your decluttering.

 Once you’ve taken care of the low-hanging fruit, focus on the things you know you don’t want anymore.
 Put those items in boxes, organize them and get them out of the house.
 Don’t pull everything out of your closet and put it all in one pile; simply grab the things that aren’t on hangers, or the shirts in the very back that you never wear, and box them up to leave the house